 Tooth loss presents a host of problems, from aesthetic considerations to eating difficulties and even jawbone deterioration.
 Fortunately, modern dentistry offers a number of reliable tooth replacement solutions.
 Among them, dental implants stand out for their unmatched stability and longevity.
 They are the only tooth replacement option that rebuilds lost teeth from the roots up.
-This page further explains what dental implants are and how they may be able to help you reclaim a complete, healthy smile.
+This page further explains what dental implants from our Lebanon, NH dentist are and how they may be able to help you reclaim a complete, healthy smile.

 Dental implants are small cylinders made out of a titanium alloy that serve as prosthetic tooth roots.
 They get inserted beneath the gumline in a minimally invasive surgery, after which they form a strong bond with the surrounding tissue.
 Once that bond has solidified, we design a custom restoration — such as a crown, bridge, or denture — to attach to the tops of the dental implants and replace the visible portion of the lost teeth.

 Some of the most outstanding benefits of dental implants include: